DataBiosphere/welder/README.md

 # Publish container image to Google container registry
 * Set up auth for publishing docker image to GCR `gcloud auth configure-docker`
-* Publish welder
+* Publish welder.
-For local development: `sbt server/docker:publishLocal` To prod:  `sbt server/docker:publish`
+**IMPORTANT** make sure you have a new commit so that you don't override the HEAD hash in gcr For local development: `sbt server/docker:publishLocal` To prod or if you'd like to share the image:  `sbt server/docker:publish`

 # Development